 Languages such as Perl, Python and Ruby enable you to write throw away scripts.
 Perl has been called a write-only language because you write a script to fix something and then toss it away because you can easily re-write it the next time it’s needed.
 The philosophy of those languages is to enable you to write simple, common programs as easily as possible.
 I noticed that when I wrote the script, I looked for utility functions that I could re-use in the future when needed.

-In conclusion, the philosophy and community surrounding the Lisp and the Perl/Python/Ruby families is different and this can be seen clearly by the weak attempts at emulating CPAN and the lack of common tasks being done with Lisp.
+In conclusion, the philosophy and community surrounding the Lisp and the Perl/Python/Ruby families is different.
+This can be seen clearly by the weak attempts to emulate CPAN.
+It can be seen by the lack of common tasks being done with Lisp.
 But as I’ve shown, it can be done…sorta 😛